 Instructions

-- Mash the bananas in a large mixing bowl, then mix together the eggs and sugar until bubbly.
-Add the salt, flours, baking powder, and cinnamon, if using.
+- Mash the bananas in a large mixing bowl, then mix together the eggs (and sugar if using) until mixed.
+Add the salt, flours, baking powder and cinnamon.
 Add the melted butter and mix until smooth.

-- Leave to cool in the tin then tip the loaf out on to a wire rack to cool further.
+- Leave to cool in the tin for about 10 minutes then tip the loaf out on to a wire rack to cool further.

 - To decorate, gently heat the honey and brush it on the top of the loaf, adding extra walnuts.